silky/ideas/README.md

     maybe this can all be solved by vim configurations, though (as with many of lifes problems).

-  1. **what-now**

-    looks at your timetable, and tells you what you should be doing now. will need to configure a timetable in some trivial json format.

   1. **invalid premise detector**